es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

     S15_ADDRESS_1 =0x0
     S15_ADDRESS_2 =0x90000

-For example you add under this:
+For example you add this:

     EXAMPLE_ADDRESS = 0x0

 After that you have to setup your configuration.
+Add to the class BitfileConfigs beneath this:

+    s15ConfigPart1 = None
+    s15ConfigPart2 = None

+your configuration like this:

+    exampleConfig = None

-For this you look at the following code snippet:
+Then you look at the following code snippet:

-    def configurations(self):
+    def __init__(self):
-        self.s15ConfigPart1 = Configuration("../bitfiles/s15_p1.bit", BitfileConfigs.S15_ADDRESS_1, BitfileConfigs.S15_ADDRESS_1)
+        self.s15ConfigPart1 = Configuration("../bitfiles/s15_p1.bit", S15_ADDRESS_1, S15_ADDRESS_1)
-        self.s15ConfigPart2 = Configuration("../bitfiles/s15_p2.bit", BitfileConfigs.S15_ADDRESS_2, BitfileConfigs.S15_ADDRESS_2)
+        self.s15ConfigPart2 = Configuration("../bitfiles/s15_p2.bit", S15_ADDRESS_2, S15_ADDRESS_2)

 Add at the end your configuration:

-        self.exampleConfig = Configuration("path/to/your/bitfile.bit", BitfileConfigs.EXAMPLE_ADDRESS, BitfileConfigs.EXAMPLE_ADDRESS)
+        self.exampleConfig = Configuration("path/to/your/bitfile.bit", EXAMPLE_ADDRESS, EXAMPLE_ADDRESS)

 Exchange the "path/to/your/bitfile.bit" with the actual path to your bitfile.

 Now, create a new python file in the [scripts](../scripts) folder.
 Name it like "uploadExample", whereby you exchange "Example" with the name of your bitfile.
-Import SerialTest from serial_test like this
+Import SerialTest from serial_test  and BitfileConfigs from bitfileConfigs like this

     from serial_test import SerialTest
+    from bitfileConfigs import BitfileConfigs

-For writing your bitfile to the FPGA, define a method "writeExample()" like this.
+For writing your bitfile to the FPGA, define a method "writeexample()" like this.
 Exchange Example with the name of the bitfile.

     def writeexample():
         serialTest = SerialTest()
+        bitfileConfigs = BitfileConfigs()
-        assert serialTest.sendConfig(serialTest.exampleConfig, flash=True)
+        assert serialTest.sendConfig(bitfileConfigs.exampleConfig, flash=True)

 Note that you use here your exampleConfig, which we defined in [bitfileConfigs.py](../scripts/bitfileConfigs.py) before.
 This code creates a object of the class SerialTest.